aigoncharov/first-and-only-brain/src/site/notes/Math/Calculus/Limits.md

    where P(x) is a polynomial ([[Math/Calculus/Function\|Function]])
 6. $$lim_{x \to a} f\circ{g}(x) = f(lim_{x \to a} g(x)) $$
    if f(x) is continuous

+## Sign analysis

+1. Mark points where numerator = 0 and denominator = 0
+2. Pick a point in the interval to the left of where denominator = 0.
+3. If function at that point is negative, then limit from the left if $-\inf$ (and vice versa for positive).
+4. Do the same for a point to the right.
+5. If limits from the left and limit from the right are same, limit exists.

 ## Squeeze theorem